oznogon/gattaibushido-public/rules/02_pilots.md

 Harmony can be restored in the following ways:

-* Playing up your Color's Harmony Trigger
+* Playing up your Chroma's Harmony Trigger
 * Using your Fan Club
 * Using certain Gear
 * Using certain Techs